 This article explains the fastest way to get started with Moderan.
 So we focus on most important fields only.
 Fill the other fields as you need them.
 Or look for more detailed instructions in other articles.

 Moderan is an online software that helps you manage lease agreements and automate asset reporting.
 To get started, you need to add your assets information and your contracts.
 All your reports are instantly ready.

 Assets > Properties / Immovables /Buildings

 Property - a property is one investment with one landlord.
 It can include one or more Buildings.

-Assets > Property - click the button and fill the fields Property name and Property owner - click and add the landlord name or if you have already added the Organisation before, then just select from the drop-down list.
+Assets > Property - click the button +ADD NEW and fill the fields Property name and Property owner - click + and add the landlord name or if you have already added the Organisation before, then just select from the drop-down list.
 Moderan links Property name and owner directly to all the Buildings and Rental contracts linked to this Property.

-Assets > Buildings - click and fill the fields Building name (Moderan shows this on Rental contracts and Reports), select the right Immovable and add the Leasable area - this is used as the basis to calculate Property and Building vacancy rates.
+Assets > Buildings - click +ADD NEW and fill the fields Building name (Moderan shows this on Rental contracts and Reports), select the right Immovable and add the Leasable area - this is used as the basis to calculate Property and Building vacancy rates.